Parents and Students have so much to see in Raleigh, N.C.

 College Couch Change: Be the talk of campus in a one of a kind frock from one of the area’s many consignment stores.
 Check out Dress or Revolver for designer clothes or go trendy at H&M – the only one in the state is located at Crabtree Valley Mall and the Raleigh Flea Market at the North Carolina State Fairgrounds puts one-of-a-kind fashion, jewelry and hand-made goods right at your fingertips.

-Parent’s Pockets: Be the talk of your hometown with a Holly Aiken hand sewn retro vinyl purse, or messenger bag or check out The Curatory of Raleigh Jeans – a brand in which every pair of jeans is hand sewn and signed by Victor and Sara Lytvinenko.
+Parent’s Pockets: Be the talk of your hometown with a Holly Aiken hand sewn retro vinyl purse, or messenger bag or check out Raleigh Denim – a brand in which every pair of jeans is hand sewn and signed by Victor and Sara Lytvinenko.
 Stroll through the boutiques at North Hills and take home a custom monogrammed necklace from Moon + Lola.